Paymenter/Paymenter/README.md

 ## Installation & Documentation
 For a detailed explanation of how to install and configure Paymenter, take a look at our [documentation here](http://docs.paymenter.org/)!
-- Or, get additional help via [Discord](https://discord.gg/xB4UUT3XQg).
+- Or, get additional help via [Community Discord](https://discord.gg/xB4UUT3XQg).